 (I have to note that the authors seem to have outright forgotten that they had Reeve kidnap Marlene, considering they talk about her as though she were still with Aeris’ mother.)

 At this point, Cloud resolves to fight Diamond Weapon himself if he must, as he’s unsure if the Sister Ray could handle it, what with it being untested.
 This fight with Diamond is a new addition to the International release, though I’m not 100% certain how the sequence functioned in the Japanese original.
-The only reference I’ve seen to the Japanese original implies that Diamond Weapon still walks up to Midgar on the overworld all slow-like, even though the player can’t do anything about it?
+The only reference I’ve seen that covers the Japanese original implies that Diamond Weapon still walks up to Midgar on the overworld all slow-like, even though the player can’t do anything about it?
 It seems likely to me that Square had always planned on a boss fight with Diamond Weapon in the Japanese original and just didn’t make it in time.
-A piece of evidence supporting this is that Diamond Weapon famously holds a weapon for Yuffie, ripe for the stealing, which exists in the Japanese original game’s code, but is inaccessible since there’s no fight to steal it in!
+A piece of evidence supporting this is that Diamond Weapon famously holds a weapon for Yuffie, ripe for the stealing, which exists in the Japanese original game’s code… but is inaccessible since there’s no fight to steal it in!

 Long story short, once international players plant themselves on the ground and Diamond lumbers up to them, it’s time for a fight.
 Yes, that implies that this twenty storey hyper-beast is willing to stop its rampage for any three humans with baseball bats that stand between it and its target.
 Diamond Weapon’s fight is actually fairly complicated for FFVII, showing its pedigree as a later addition to the game, made after the development rush was off.
 The boss is immune to regular attacks until you’ve used a certain number of spells or Limit Breaks, which are the only things that can harm it (unfortunately, I can only find partial data on how many Limit Breaks are required and nothing at all about how many spells, Summons, or combinations of the three).
 After taking a number of attacks, the Weapon will open up its armour to use a powerful attack called Diamond Flash, which takes away 7/8ths your current health.
 That’s certainly nasty, but it can’t kill you.
 During this stage, the Weapon becomes vulnerable to regular attacks until it closes its armour again.
 Not that you need to rely on regular attacks if you don’t want to.
 Ultima and Limit Breaks are still better than punching it in the shin!